 24. All boats which are power driven, meaning any type of electric motor, must have a State of Maryland boat registration.
 The owner is responsible to apply the numbers and decal, as prescribed by law, on both sides of the boat.
 Applications may be obtained by contacting the Department of Natural Resources at:

 Department of Natural Resources

 Annapolis, Maryland 21401

 25. The Baltimore County Department of Recreation and Parks, through its management at Loch Raven Fishing Center, reserves the right, on any given day, to refuse access to the Reservoir, due to heavy winds or extreme weather.

 Note: The water areas where fishing from boats is permitted will be patrolled regularly by the Management during the time fishing is taking place.
 It is the purpose of this patrol to enforce the above rules and regulations and to assist those who fish to better enjoy the fishing opportunities on the lake, as well as to insure safe boating and fishing conditions.

-Operated by Baltimore County Department of Recreation and Parks In cooperation with Baltimore City Bureau of Water and Wastewater and assisted by the Maryland Department of Natural Resources Police, the Baltimore City Watershed Police, the Baltimore County Police Department.
+Operated by Baltimore County Department of Recreation and Parks in cooperation with Baltimore City Bureau of Water and Wastewater and assisted by the Maryland Department of Natural Resources Police, the Baltimore City Watershed Police and the Baltimore County Police Department.